dustinfast/PTC-Sim/README.md

 This application is a demonstration of a Positive Train Control (PTC) implementation.
 It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's Locomotive Tracking Solution.

+PTC was mandated by congress to prevent

+* Train on train collisions
+* Over-speed derailments
+* Incursions into work zone limits
+* Movement through misaligned track-switches

+Interoperability between railroads is also required, asdefined by the Federal Railroad Administration's Interoperable Train Control (ITC) standard.

-PTC Sim implements broker-assisted communication between simulated locomotives and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
-Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current locomotive status and location is also displayed.
+PTC Sim implements broker-assisted communication between simulated track devices (including locomotives) and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
+Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current component status and location is also displayed.

 ## Applicaton Structure

-PTC was mandated by congress to # TODO: prevent train on train collisions, # TODO: over-speed derailments, # TODO: incursions into work zone limits, and # TODO: movement through misaligned track-switches.
-Interoperability between railroads is required and defined by the Federal Railroad Administration's Interoperable Train Control (ITC) standard.
-PTC Sim implements these requirements within the following framework:

 ### Componenets

-* **Back Office Server** : Provides CAD capabilities for communicating track restrictions to locomotives, and displays real-time locomotive status and location via its website interface.
+* **Back Office Server** : Provides CAD capabilities for communicating track restrictions to locomotives and displays real-time track device status and location via its website interface.

-* **Message Broker**: An intermediate message translation system allowing bi-directional communication between track components (including locomotives) and the BOS over the railroad's communications infrastructure.
-Currently, PTC Sim transports EMP messages via TCP/IP only, but future versions may also demonstrate Class C (IP based multicast protocol) and Class D (IP based point-to-point protocol) communications.
+* **Message Broker**: An intermediate message translation system allowing bi-directional communication between track devices and the BOS.
+Currently, each component transports EMP messages via TCP/IP only, but future versions may demonstrate Class C (IP based multicast protocol) and Class D (IP based point-to-point protocol) messaging.

 * **Track Simulator**: Simulates a railroad and it's on-track devices, including:
+  * **Locomotives**:  Each locomotive travels along the track, broadcasting status messages and receiving CAD directives over its two 220 MHz radio transducers.b
   * **220 MHz Radio Base Stations**: Receives locomotive status messages and transmits them to the Message Broker via LAN.
-  * **Locomotives**:  Each locomotive travels along the track, broadcasting status messages over two 220 MHz radio transducers and receiving CAD directives.
-  * **Waysides**: Receives status messages from it's attached switches, then encapsulates them for broadcast over 220 MHz radio.
+  * **Waysides**: Receives status messages from it's attached switches via LAN, then broadcasts them over 220 MHz radio to the BOS.
   * **Switches**: Each switch sends its current position (OPEN, CLOSED, or ERROR) to its parent wayside at regular intervals.

 ### File Structure

 **config.dat** - Application configuration information.
-For example, the message broker hostname/IP address.
-**lib.py** - Shared classes and helper functions.
+**lib_app.py** - Shared application-level class library.
+**lib_msging.py** - Messaging subsytem class library.
+**lib_track.py** - Track simulation class library.
 **start.py** - Starts the necessary application processes and runs the track simulator.
-**sim_bos.py** - The Back Office Server, (AKA "BOS", pronounced like "boss").
+**sim_bos.py** - The Back Office Server (AKA "BOS", pronounced like "boss").
 **sim_broker.py** - The Message Broker.
 **sim_track.py** - The Track Simulator.
 **track_bases.json** - JSON representation of the radio base stations facilitating locomotive communications.
 Each base station consists of a unique ID and the track mileposts it covers.
 Gaps in coverage area allowed, as are areas of overlapping coverage.